|Course Length:||3 Years Full-Time|

 Lawyers’ Skills lays the foundations for the development of a number of skills and competences related to working in the legal professions.
 The module introduces you to a number of aspects of the practical curriculum delivered on a Legal Practice Course and a Bar Professional Training Course.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of LAW1006 Lawyers’ Skills.

 LAW2001 European Union Constitutional Law (20 credits)